ThanosRestas/Estia/README.md

-# Theasis
+# Estia
-FPS game created using BabylonJS

-Building the project :

-* npm install
-* npm start

-Controls :

-* WASD for movement
-* 1-5 to cycle through the available weapons
+Guide for commit comments :

+* Added : New feature added
+* Bug : Changed foo to bar / Fixed this to that so and so
+* Refactor : Changed this to that